bigjohnson/vanillaJavascriptWebsocketMqttFormSync/README.md

 The executemqtt(controlid) send the changes from form elements to the mqtt server.

 These function can manage different html input typer:
-- Text areasingle line
+- Text area single line
-- Text area multiline
+- Text area multi lines
 - Radio button
 - Multiple selection lists
 - Slider